CanonicalLtd/maas-docs/en/nodes-hw-scripts-fields.md

    The storage type may also use `{name}`, `{path}`, `{model}` or `{serial}`.
 MAAS will lookup the values of path, model, and serial based on user selection.
-For storage `{input}` is synonymous with `{path}`.
+For storage, `{input}` is synonymous with `{path}`.

-   The following types have the default formats.
+   The following types have the following default values:
    - **storage**: `--storage={path}`
    - **runtime**: `--runtime={input}`

 - `default`: The default value of the parameter.
-The following types have default values, setting to '' or None overrides.
+The following types have the following default values.
+Setting these to '' or *None* will override these values:
    - **storage**: all.
    - **runtime**: If set, the runtime value of the script.

-- `required`: Whether or not user input into the field is required.
-If set false, no default is set, and no user input is given the parameter will not be passed to the script.
+- `required`: Whether or not user input is required.
+If set to *false*, no default is set and no user input will mean the parameter is not passed to the script.
   Defaults to `true`.

 - `results`: What results the script will return on completion.
-This may only be defined within the embedded YAML of the script. results may be a list of strings or a dictionary of dictionaries.
+This may only be defined within the embedded YAML of the script.
+Results may be a list of strings or a dictionary of dictionaries.

 ## Results